Common (rapper): Artium Recordings and further albums

-Other work

 Acting

 In 2003, Common appeared on the American UPN sitcom Girlfriends.
 In the episode "Take This Poem and Call Me in the Morning", he appeared as Omar, a slam poet who competes with fellow poet Sivad (played by Saul Williams) for the affection of Lynn Searcy (played by Persia White).
 He also had a cameo appearance on an episode of UPN's One on One, where he played a drama class instructor named Darius.
 He also made an appearance on the ABC show Scrubs.
 In 2007, Common appeared with Ryan Reynolds, Jeremy Piven, and Alicia Keys in the crime film Smokin' Aces, making his big screen debut as villainous Mob enforcer Sir Ivy.
 He appeared alongside Denzel Washington, Russell Crowe, The RZA and T.I. in the 2007 crime thriller American Gangster.
 On January 20, 2007, one week before the opening of Smokin Aces, he appeared in a Saturday Night Live sketch as himself.
 The show's host was Piven, his Aces co-star.

 In 2007, Common played the role of Smokin' Aces co-star Alicia Keys's boyfriend in the music video "Like You'll Never See Me Again".

 In 2008, he had a supporting role in the film adaptation of the comic book Wanted alongside Morgan Freeman and Angelina Jolie.
 Common also appeared in the film Street Kings with Keanu Reeves, Hugh Laurie, The Game, and Forest Whitaker.
 Common also starred in the 2010 movie Just Wright as a basketball player who falls in love with his physical therapist Queen Latifah.
 He appeared in the 2009 film Terminator Salvation as John Connor's lieutenant Barnes.

 In 2009, Common was cast as John Stewart/Green Lantern in the unproduced film Justice League: Mortal.

 Common starred as a corrupt cop in the 2010 comedy Date Night with Steve Carell and Tina Fey.
 He was also featured in the role of deployed soldier Chino in 2011's New Year's Eve, the husband of Halle Berry's character, Nurse Aimee.